The Quantum Approximate Optimization Algorithm and the Sherrington-Kirkpatrick Model at Infinite Size: Acknowledgement

 \section{Acknowledgement}

 We are grateful to Chris Baldwin, Mehran Kardar, Chris Laumann, Giorgio Parisi, and Shivaji Sondhi for helpful discussions.
 We thank the hospitality of the Galileo Galilei Institute where many discussions took place.
 We also thank David Gamarnik for valuable discussions.
+We thank four anonymous referees for their careful reading of the paper and their suggestions, which have improved it.
 E.F.~thanks Hartmut Neven for discussion and encouragement.
 L.Z.~thanks the Google AI Quantum team for a summer internship where much of this work was done.
 L.Z.~acknowledges partial support from the National Science Foundation.
 This work was partially funded by ARO contract W911NF-17-1-0433.